Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Introduction

 Which can alternatively be represented as a ratio of the product of eigenvalue differences:

 In the context of PCA, $\mathbf{A}$ can be replaced by the sample covariance matrix $\hat{\boldsymbol{\Sigma}}$ and \eqref{eqn:lemma2} provides a formula for computing squared normed PC loadings from the PC variances of the full matrix and associated sub-matrices.
-It is important to note that this ratio is undefined (both numerator and denominator are 0) under two degenerate scenarios: 1) when $(\mathbf{v}_i)_j=0$, $\mathbf{v}_i$ for $\mathbf{A}$ will be an eigenvector for $\mathbf{M}_j$ with the same eigenvalue, and 2) when $\mathbf{A}$ has repeated eigenvalues.
-In the context of PCA on experimental data, however, these degenerate scenarios are extremely unlikely for the first $k$ PCs as long as $k$ is less than the rank of $\mathbf{A}$, so we can in practice safely assume that our approximation of \eqref{eqn:lemma2} defined as \eqref{eqn:lemma2_pca_approx} in Section \ref{sec:approx} below is defined.
+It is important to note two degenerate scenarios detailed in Denton et al. under which both sides of \eqref{eqn:theorem1} and \eqref{eqn:lemma2} vanish: 1) when $v_{i,j}=0$, $\mathbf{v}_i$ for $\mathbf{A}$ will be an eigenvector for $\mathbf{M}_j$ with the same eigenvalue after deleting the $j^{th}$ coefficient, and 2) when $\mathbf{A}$ has a repeat eigenvalue $\lambda_i(\mathbf{A})$, $\lambda_i(\mathbf{A})$ is also an eigenvalue of $\mathbf{M}_j$.
+Although the ratio \eqref{eqn:lemma2} is undefined under the second degeneracy scenario (i.e., the denominator is 0), this ratio has the defined value of 0 under the first scenario, which is correct since the eigenvector loading $v_{i,j}$ is 0 in this case.
+In the context of PCA on experimental data (i.e., $\mathbf{A} = \boldsymbol{\hat{\Sigma}}$), these degenerate scenarios are extremely unlikely for the first $k$ PCs as long as $k$ is less than the rank of $\mathbf{A}$, so we can in practice safely assume that our approximation of \eqref{eqn:lemma2} defined as \eqref{eqn:lemma2_pca_approx} in Section \ref{sec:approx} below is defined for $\boldsymbol{\hat{\Sigma}}$.

-In the remainder of this paper, we will detail an approximation of \eqref{eqn:lemma2} relevant to the sparse PCA problem, our proposed EESPCA method based on this approximation and results from a comparative evaluation of the EESPCA, SPC, SPC.1se, TPower and rifle techniques on simulated data and real data generated using single cell RNA-sequencing \citep{Tanay:2017kq, Wagner:2016lq}.
-An R package implementing the EESPCA method and a vignette that contains the R logic used to generate the results for the simple running example can be found at http://www.dartmouth.edu/\textasciitilde hrfrost/EESPCA.
+In the remainder of this paper, we will detail an approximation of \eqref{eqn:lemma2} relevant to the sparse PCA problem, our proposed EESPCA method (and EESPCA.cv variant) based on this approximation and results from a comparative evaluation of the EESPCA, EESPCA.cv, SPC, SPC.1se, TPower and rifle techniques on simulated data and real data generated using single cell RNA-sequencing \citep{Tanay:2017kq, Wagner:2016lq}.
+An implementation of this method can be found in the EESPCA R package on CRAN.
+The EESPCA R package also contains a vignette showing results on the simple running example.